chuka00/CKayLibManagementSystem/README.md

 - Delete a book

 ## Contributing
-If you find a bug or have a feature request, please open an issue on GitHub.
+Please note that this is still a work in progress and if you find a bug or have a feature request, please open an issue on GitHub.
 Pull requests are also welcome.

 ## License
 This project is licensed under the MIT License.